 Not only that, you might even make a connection for your business’s social media accounts!

-Make mobile user experience a part of your strategy
+Make the mobile user experience a part of your strategy

 If your website isn’t optimized for mobile, you’re not doing it right!
 And that especially applies to eCommerce websites.
-Many customers will be looking to complete their purchase through their mobile device.
-In fact, most customers are now shopping via their phone or other mobile device!
+Many customers will be looking to complete their purchases through their mobile devices.
+In fact, most customers are now shopping via their phones or other mobile devices!

 Be sure to follow best practices for creating a great eCommerce mobile experience and you’ll be well ahead of the game.